Skyscanner/kms-issuer/README.md

 The KMS Issuer will wait for CertificateRequests to have an [approved condition set](https://cert-manager.io/docs/concepts/certificaterequest/#approval) before signing.
-If using an older version of cert-manager (pre v1.3), you can disable this check by supplying the command line flag `-disable-approved-check` to the Issuer Deployment.
+If using an older version of cert-manager (pre v1.3), you can disable this check by supplying the command line flag `-enable-approved-check=false` to the Issuer Deployment.

 ## Contributing